jasonbayton/11ty/_src/blog/2026/03/mdm-is-dead-long-live-mdm.md

 Speaking to industry peers, there are some interesting ideas emerging should loosening these restrictions become feasible - not eliminating them entirely, but perhaps opening up customer access with appropriate guardrails.
 Google could spin up developer communities, recommended architectures and prompts, and leave a level of access without the expectations of support existing partners have today.
 It's all technically possible.
 The question is whether the policies will keep pace with the reality that the tooling has already moved on.

 ## New interfaces, new paradigms.
-The rise of AEC.
+The rise of ACE.

 The exciting bit isn't just that you can build an MDM faster.
 It's that you can build an MDM *differently*.

 I use MDM as it's a well-recognised acronym, but we've seen MDM, EMM, UEM iterate _what_ is managed.
-AEC - Agentic Endpoint Control - expands _how_ it is managed.
+ACE - Agentic Control of Endpoints - expands _how_ it is managed.

 Every major MDM platform today is fundamentally a web console with a REST API underneath.
 Some have added chatbots or AI assistants on top, but the core interaction model hasn't changed since the early days: log in, navigate menus, configure policies, view reports.